 The interview will involve several tasks that you may or may not have done before, such as tone matching and vocal range exploration.
 All children usually do very well.
 I gradually increase the complexity of these concepts until you and I are both convinced that you have done your very best.

 You will be asked to sing a musical selection of your own choice which reflects your musical development.
 If you are unsure what to choose, O Canada or Happy Birthday are an acceptable alternative.
-In addition, I encourage you to bring along a musical instrument (a piano is provided) if you are pursuing private studies.
+In addition, you are encouraged to bring along a musical instrument (a piano is provided) if you are pursuing private studies.
 You will be asked to play a short piece which demonstrates your level of proficiency.

 The interview itself usually lasts about ten minutes; however, allow at least thirty minutes in the event of unforeseen delays.
 It is helpful if you arrive 10 minutes before your scheduled time.